nerdzlab/NerdzAppUpdates/README.md

 ## PAY ATTENTION.
   1. Make sure to store reference to versionVerifier object, so this object won't be deinited before the version check is completed.
   2. In case you're using `AppStoreVersionProvider`, please specify country in version provider initializer.
 You can see list of available countries in [AppStoreCountry file](https://github.com/nerdzlab/NerdzAppUpdates/blob/provider/appstore/Sources/NerdzAppUpdates/VersionProviders/AppStore/AppStoreCountry.swift).

+  # License

+  This code is distributed under the MIT license.
+See the `LICENSE` file for more info.